 A collaborative global project to advance consumer finance research

-UPDATE: CONSUMER FINANCE RESEARCH METHODS TOOLKIT (BETA VERSION) AVAILABLE NOW HERE
+UPDATED: CONSUMER FINANCE RESEARCH METHODS TOOLKIT 2020 VERSION NOW AVAILABLE

 CFRM PROJECT BACKGROUND